dddrrreee/cs140e-win19/labs/lab4-uart/lab.md

 What you should do:

    1. Show us the working `my-uart.c` code.
-   2. Show us that `1hello-inf.bin` works when linked it it.
+   2. Show us that `1hello-inf.bin` works when linked with your UART implementation.
+   3. If your bootloader works: show that it does so with your UART and that you can run `2-hello-once.bin`.

-When you pass this, let us know and we will give you access to the most widely used code out there.
-Go through it, and annotate several things it does which contradict what Broadcom says you should do.
+Optional: When you pass 1 and 2: let us know and we will give you access to the most widely-used pi UART code out there.
+Surprisingly, it violates what the Broadcom document states you should do in several ways.
+Give us two examples.

 ## Extra Credit.
 ==================

-Repurpose the memory tracing code you built in the previous lab to check what your UART code produces, and cross check against your partner.
+Repurpose the memory tracing code you built in the previous lab to check what your UART code produces, and cross-check against your partner.

 You will need to do this for your homework, so might as well do now!